linebender/linebender.github.io/content/blog/2024-05-22-rustl-2024-unconference.md

 The main topics of interest were:

 - Build tooling (especially for Android and other non-desktop platforms).
-- Text layout and edition.
+- Text layout and editing.
 - Winit adoption.
 - Accessibility.
 - Potential for further collaboration.